Permission for Sale of Minor Property

 After valid purchase, the natural guardian can register the property in the name of the minor under Section 35 of the Registration Act, 1908.
 However, the execution of such registration shall take place before the appropriate Court’s permission after satisfaction that the property acquired was legal and valid.

-A minor can also obtain property through a gift.
-There is no need for the intervention of the law, the Court, or the minor's guardians in this case.
-The reason for this is because in the case of a gift, acceptance by the donee is all that is required for it to be effective.
+A minor can acquire a property by way of gift also.
+Here, there is no need for the intervention of the law, Court, or guardians of the minor.
+The reason for the same being that in case of a gift, acceptance by the donee is the only required to make it effective.

 Lastly, a minor can acquire property using inheritance, be it intestate or by way of a will.
 In case of ancestral property of a Joint Hindu Family, the minor (both son and daughter, since 2005) will receive an equal share in the capacity of a coparcener after the death of the last holder of the property.

-As a result, even if a minor is unable to enter into a contract, he can sell property through his guardians.
-A minor can also get property through the methods outlined above.
+Hence, a minor, though not competent to enter into a contract can sell property through his guardians.
+A minor can also receive property through the means listed out above.